 The introduction of Miles Morales has indeed shaken the Spider-Man fans.
 Peter Parker has become a mentor to Miles.
 Peter Parker, who initially thought he was the only one going through these problems, now had to share his experience with Miles Morales.
 Although it is one of the newer developments, it is by far one of the most interesting.

 6) Same: His Banter Against His Foes Has Improved

-The beloved friendly neighborhood superhero is well renowned for his humor, a staple of his charming youth.
-It makes a more relatable and innocent approach to the job.
+The beloved friendly neighborhood superhero is well famous for his humor, a staple of his beguiling youth.
+It makes a more relatable and blameless way to deal with the work.
 It really doesn’t matter who he is fighting, he will always make fun of his enemies to make them get angry quickly.